velosoberti/MLOps/README.md

 ## 📋 About the Project

 This project demonstrates a **complete and professional end-to-end MLOps pipeline implementation** for diabetes prediction, integrating industry-leading tools and practices.
-The pipeline covers everything from data versioning to model deployment in production, with continuous prediction monitoring.
+The pipeline covers everything from data versioning to model deployment, with continuous prediction monitoring.

 ### 🎯 Objectives